-- It is important for the Council to ensure good quality and well-maintained sport facilities, parks and community halls for its communities. - Improved financial viability and consistent efforts to improve the efficiency of the municipality's administration and management systems and processes are high priorities. - Retaining trained finance personnel - Capacity-building by ensuring relevant training for all personnel - Enhance Performance management by obtaining software. - Enhance Performance Management by regular evaluations
+- The Council continuously strives to improve the efficiency of its political and administrative systems, structures and processes. - It is a high priority for Council to involve its citizens in decisions affecting them. - It is important for the Council to ensure good quality and well-maintained sport facilities, parks and community halls for its communities. - Improved financial viability and consistent efforts to improve the efficiency of the municipality's administration and management systems and processes are high priorities.